 Undergraduate students will be able to apply for summer project opportunities in Semester 1 2017/18.
 Although it is anticipated that many Dundee students will apply for these position, we strongly encourage applications from students from other Universities, both in the UK and beyond.
 Allocation of James Black Prize Studentships will be offered on a competitive basis.

-Applications have now closed for 2018
+Applications are now closed for 2018

 Funding may be available for short-term dependent care expenses, for further information on applying for a flexible dependent care grant please see our website.